-- 1 Click Start → Control Panel → Printers and Other Hardware → View installed printers or fax printers. - 2 If the printer is listed, right-click the printer icon. - 3 Click Properties → Ports.
+- 1. Click the Start button, click Control Panel, and then click Printers and Other Hardware. - 2.
+Click View installed printers or fax printers. - If the printer is listed, right-click the printer icon. - Click Properties and click the Ports tab.
 For a parallel printer, ensure that the Print to the following port(s): setting is LPT1 (Printer Port).
 For a USB printer, ensure that the Print to the following port(s): setting is USB.